olajio/sample-docker-compose/README.md

 4. While in the `docker` directory, build the `docker-compose.yml` file
 5. To build this docker-compose file, the command is `docker-compose up -d`
 6. Check to ensure all your containers are running
+7. To remove all the containers that have been launched from the docker-compose file, run the command `docker-compose down`